-It actively grows in Spring to Fall.
+It actively grows from Spring to Fall.
 So do care a little extra in these seasons.
 You should also fertilize if possible, especially if growing in a container.
 It is dormant in Summer Months.
 So only water enough to keep it alive, otherwise, it won't need any moisture.

 Haworthia fasciata "Zebra Plant" requires the typical succulent watering schedule.
 It is best to water once the soil is totally dry.
 Otherwise, its roots may rot in wet soil.
-You can check the soil by putting your finger into the soil for about 2.5 inches deep.
+You can check the soil by putting your finger into the soil about 2.5 inches deep.
 OR typically water after 4 to 7 days, depending on your environment conditions.

 It is a summer dormant plant and does require much water in this season, except in excessively hot and dry conditions.